 When the two majority shareholders of Universal Instrument Services (UIS) decided they wanted to sell the company, it didn't take Sales Director Hazel Horn long to decide to launch a Management Buy-Out (MBO) to acquire it.
 After 22 years, she had worked her way up through the company from a Telesales Executive to Sales Director.
 She knew that the company, which repairs and calibrates a wide range of instruments for the aerospace, vehicle and defence industries, was good at what it did and had been consistently profitable.
 Additionally, it had a unique selling point.
 As well as its main laboratories at Whetstone, near Leicester, it had three mobile laboratories - the only ones of their type in the UK - that visited clients' premises and thus minimised the downtime of the instruments being calibrated.
 A further factor spurred Hazel to launch an MBO: "We had two quite serious offers from large organisations.
-In the end, they weren't able to secure the necessary funding, but it and redistribution of accountabilities and jobs, I've managed to focus now on the new business side with my sister Debbie taking the HR off my plate.
+In the end, they weren't able to secure the necessary funding, but it was quite obvious that all they were interested in was our on-site and the responsibility that came along with that fell on my shoulders.
+While I was running the business prior to the MBO and my day-to-day role didn't change very much, the biggest change was that overnight I had gone from sales director and one of a team of three board members to it just being me.